copyleft-org/copyleft-guide/presentations/30min-specific-sections/specific-sections.md

 # Why Permission to Modify?

 + Your new copyrights are your copyrights:
-     + you are affixing it in a tangible medium.
+     + you are fixed it in a tangible medium.

 + Exclusive right of copyright holders:
      + Control on &ldquo;preparation of derivative works&rdquo;